2024 Tryouts FAQ

 These are tailored to be run with small groups, and we hope to bring on enough roster + practice players in each pod location to ensure pod practices remain productive.

-2-4 home games in SLC, UT and 2-4 away games from March - May for a total of 7 games
+3-4 home games in SLC, UT and 3-5 away games from March - May for between 6-8 total games

 Subject to change with WUL scheduling

 Home game weekends will also have practices, clinics, or other events that will be required - expect to be in SLC from Friday evening to Sunday afternoon (~4pm) on each of these weekends.

 Game rosters will be a subset of the rostered players based on availability and performance selected at the discretion of the coaching staff no later than two weeks in advance of a game.